International law and the Arab–Israeli conflict: Jerusalem

 Recognizing the controversial nature of sovereignty over Jerusalem, UNSCOP recommended the city be placed under United Nations administration in the partition plan.
 This amendment was approved by the General Assembly in November 1947; consistent with the respective stance of both sides regarding the partition plan-it was accepted by the Israel and rejected by the Arab states.
 During, the subsequent 1948 war, Israel captured and held a western portion of Jerusalem's city limits along much of the lands relegated to the proposed Arab state laid out in the partition plan.
 Most of Jerusalem, including all of the old city, came under the control of the Hashemite Kingdom of Jordan, with the proposed Arab state for Palestinians never coming into existence.
 Israel declared Jerusalem its capital in 1950, establishing governmental offices in area it controlled.
 Soon afterward in 1950, Jordan annexed the eastern part along with the remainder of the West Bank.

 After the 1967 war, Israel put the parts of Jerusalem that had been captured during the war under its jurisdiction and civilian administration, establishing new municipal borders.
 Arguing that this did not amount to annexation at the time, subsequent legal actions have been interpreted as consistent with an annexation.

 On July 30, 1980, the Knesset passed a basic law making "Jerusalem, complete and united…the capital of Israel."
 Since then Israel has extended the municipal boundaries several times.

 On October 6, 2002, Yasser Arafat signed the Palestinian Legislative Council's law making Al Quds "the eternal capital of Palestine."

 International bodies such as the United Nations have condemned Israel's Basic Law concerning Jerusalem as a violation of the Fourth Geneva Convention and therefore hold that the establishment of the city as Israel's capital is against international law.
 Consequently, countries have established embassies to Israel's government outside of Jerusalem, or only with the western section of the city recognized as legal Israeli territory.
 Similarly, missions to the Palestinian National Authority are at the insistence of Israel's government located outside of Jerusalem.
-Despite both Israel and Palestine's long standing claim of Jerusalem as their capital, central government administration is largely conducted out of Tel Aviv and Ramallah for the Israe and Palestine respectively.
+Despite both Israel and Palestine's long standing claim of Jerusalem as their capital, central government administration is largely conducted out of Tel Aviv and Ramallah for the Israel and Palestine respectively.